script-fu/artbox/content/hub/docs/folder/Installation.md

 For the best development experience:

-- Use an SSD for source code storage
+- Use an SSD for your primary drive
 - Allocate sufficient RAM (8GB+ recommended)
-- Consider using `--buildtype=release` for final testing builds
-- Monitor ccache hit rates with `ccache -s`
+- Change the System Resources in Preferences

 ## Conclusion